Modern Slavery Statement

 RAYNER GROUP MODERN SLAVERY ACT 2015 STATEMENT

 Rayner Surgical Group Limited is the parent company of the Rayner group of companies (‘Rayner’).
-Rayner is a British manufacturer and global supplier of medical devices in the ophthalmology sector.
-The business engages over 300 employees worldwide and operates in numerous countries across the globe.
+Rayner is a British manufacturer and global supplier of medical devices and pharmaceuticals in the ophthalmology sector.
+The business engages over 400 employees worldwide and operates in numerous countries across the globe.

-Rayner has its headquarters in Worthing (UK) which hosts our central functions including manufacturing, marketing, IT, quality assurance, regulatory affairs, supply chain, HR, finance and legal departments.
-We have direct subsidiaries in Germany, Switzerland, Spain, Portugal, Italy, Canada and USA through which we operate our business at a local level.
+Rayner is headquartered in Worthing (UK) which hosts our central functions including manufacturing, marketing, IT, quality assurance, regulatory affairs, supply chain, HR, finance and legal departments.
+We have direct subsidiaries in Australia, Austria, Canada, France Germany, India, Italy, Poland, Portugal, Spain, Switzerland and USA which operate our business at a local level.

 OUR SUPPLY CHAINS

-As a business that develops, manufactures and sells medical devices, we procure a wide range of goods and services to support the delivery of our business strategy.
+As a business that develops, manufactures and sells medical devices and pharmaceuticals, we procure a wide range of goods and services to support the delivery of our business strategy.
 We consider the highest potential risk areas in relation to modern slavery are in our supply chain.
-To mitigate the risks that could be associated with our business and our supply chain, Rayner has in place policies, procedures and processes which seek to avoid incidences of modern slavery and human trafficking.
+To mitigate the risks that could be associated with our business and our supply chain, Rayner has put in place policies, procedures and processes to detect and avoid incidences of modern slavery and human trafficking.

 RAYNER POLICY AND SUPPLIER ADHERENCE TO OUR VALUES